syncfusion-content/ej2-maps-docs/ej2-javascript/maps/js/data-label.md

 {% previewsample "page.domainurl/code-snippet/maps/default-map-cs50" %}

+## Label Animation

+The Data Label is animated on loading the Map.
+This can be handled using the [animationDuration](../api/maps/dataLabelSettingsModel/#animationduration) property in the `dataLabelSettings` of the Maps.
+The duration of the animation can be specified in milliseconds.

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/maps/label-animation-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/maps/label-animation-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/maps/label-animation-cs1" %}

 ## Smart labels

 The Maps control provides an option to handle the labels when they intersect with the corresponding shape borders using the [smartLabelMode](../api/maps/dataLabelSettingsModel/#smartlabelmode) property.
 The following options are available in the `smartLabelMode` property.